 - Ask yourself what sounds, scents and music might be connected with this card.

 - Get up and move with the card energy.
 Find a stance or posture that fits the emotion in the card.
-Is there a dance form or sport that fits.
+Is there a dance form or sport that fits?
 Act it out – not just in your head, that would defeat the point.
 If you have access to music that fits, put it on and dance the card.

 Let’s say your daily focus is ‘How can I cultivate happiness today?’ and you pulled The Hierophant in answer to your question.
 What you would read is not the traditional card meanings but how the energy behind your question connects with the energy of the card.
-In this dynamic, the unique meaning and appropriate answer to your question emerges.
+In this dynamic, the unique meaning and appropriate answer to your question emerge.
 (More on Reading the Gap HERE)

 - Dreamwork/shamanic meanings